Components of State Anti-Bullying Laws and Regulations

 - Prohibitions against reprisal, retaliation, or false accusation;

-- Definitions of prohibited behavior to conform to definitions in state law;
+- Definitions of harassment and bullying that conform to definitions in state law;

-- Statements of disciplinary consequences and remedial actions for violation of the policy;
+- Disciplinary consequences and remedial actions for violation of the policy;

-- Procedures for reporting and investigation, include designation of the individual responsible for ensuring that the policy is implemented and the individual responsible for receiving reports; and
+- Procedures for reporting and investigation, including designation of the individual responsible for ensuring that the policy is implemented and the individual responsible for receiving reports; and

 - Statements regarding how the policy will be publicized within the district.